Chota Imambara: Tomb of Princess Asiya Begum, daughter of Nawab Mohammad Ali Shah Bahadur (3rd Nawab of Awadh)

-This structure serves as a mausoleum for the grave of Nawab Janab Asiya Begum Sahiba, daughter of the King Mohammed Ali Shah and two other graves.
+This structure serves as a mausoleum for the grave of Princess Asiya Begum Sahiba, daughter of the Nawab Mohammed Ali Shah and two other graves.
 This is a small-scale copy of the Taj Mahal.

 Treasury

-This other structure facing the tomb was built for the architectural symmetry and balance of the Imambara.
+The other structure facing the tomb was built for the architectural symmetry and balance of the Imambara.
 It was used as a treasury.

 Husainabad Mosque

 This mosque is built on a high platform with two grand minarets on the edge of the platform.
 This mosque is very beautifully decorated with floral designs and Quranic calligraphy.

 Satkhanda

-Outside the imambara is the watch tower called Satkhanda or tower of seven stories.
-Though it is called Satkhanda, it has only four stories, as the construction of the tower was abandoned when Ali Shah died.
-Satkhanda was built between 1837–1842 in the time of Muhammad Ali Shah.
-He wanted to make it the same as Qutub Minar of Delhi and the leaning tower of Pisa.
-Its main purpose is lunar observation.
+The word Satkhanda means seven-storeyed but this beautifully proportioned tower would never live up to its name as construction was halted at level 4.
+Nawab Muhammad Ali Shah commissioned the structure during his reign, which started in 1837 and went on till 1842.
+He built it as a watch-tower to provide a bird's eye view of the old city area of Lucknow.
+The tower has many huge triple-arched windows and compartments.
+A flight of spiral steps leads to different storeys of the building.